 Casco Bay Lines invited members of the Board and the public to join a vessel advisory committee and conducted a public kick-off meeting with the committee and EBDG on May 22, 2018.
 Since then, EBDG has been working to determine possible vessel configurations that meet the needs of Casco Bay Lines and conform to the various regulatory requirements and operational constraints.
 A second advisory committee meeting was held in October 2018 for EBDG to share progress and seek additional input.

 An informational public meeting was held on March 23, 2019, to discuss capacity for the new vessel currently being designed for Peaks Island service.
 Representatives from Casco Bay Lines presented an update on the current status of the Fleet Evaluation Project and the new vessel design.
 The public had an opportunity to provide feedback and ask questions at this meeting.
 A copy of the presentation can be found here and an audio recording of the meeting can be found here*.
-Answers to questions posed at the meeting will be posted on the website within a reasonable time frame.
+Answers to questions posed at the meeting were posted in the Frequently Asked Questions section of this page below.

 The design process for the new vessel remains in the initial stages.
 Casco Bay Lines strongly encourages public participation at all stages.
-In addition to the March 23rd public meeting, and previous public meetings for the Fleet Evaluation Project, there will be future opportunities for public input prior to the Board’s consideration of a proposed vessel design.
+In addition to the ten previous public meetings related to the Fleet Evaluation Project, there will be future opportunities for public input prior to the Board’s consideration of a proposed final vessel design.